Quality Counts California

 Quality Improvement Program Support Strategies

-Quality improvement is offered through various professional development activities, professional growth advising, and monthly coaching, depending on the program’s desired level of involvement.
+Quality improvement is offered through various professional development activities, professional growth advising, and coaching, depending on the program’s desired level of involvement.

 Local Approach to Offering Financial Incentives and Stipends